Friday, January 30, 2015

 Holy cow!
 It's time for the 6th Annual Island Time Fishing Tournament and Fiesta, a week of great entertainment and fabulous fishing.

-This year the fun begins with a special concert sponsored by Casa de los Sueňos on Monday February 2nd, featuring a repeat festival favourite, Jon Stone, and his partner Kristy Osmunson.
+This year, the fun begins with a special concert sponsored by Casa de Los Sueňos on Monday, February 2nd, featuring a repeat festival favourite, Jon Stone, and his partner Kristy Osmunson.
 It's a dinner-auction-concert with tickets sold in advance.
-Limited supply - get yours now!

 By Friday night, Feb 6th, everyone will be ready to rock!
-This year the El Patio Restaurant & House of Music is hosting a big concert with a number of talented musicians including Natalie Stoval, Hailey Steele, Joal Rush, plus Jon Stone and his partner Kristy Osmunson performing as American Young.
+This year, El Patio Restaurant & House of Music is hosting a big concert with many talented musicians, including Natalie Stoval, Hailey Steele, Joal Rush, plus Jon Stone and his partner Kristy Osmunson performing as American Young.
 The fun gets underway at 7:00 in the evening, and I have no clue how late they will rock on!
 We might have to investigate – just research, you understand.

 Getting ready to head out